 What kinds of mortgages can you refinance with a conventional loan?

 You can refinance any type of mortgage with a conventional loan.
-These mortgage refinances are some times called "full document" refinances because you need to complete a new application and provide a new set of income and financial documents as well as pay new closing costs to qualify.
+These mortgage refinances are sometimes called "full document" refinances because you need to complete a new application and provide a new set of income and financial documents as well as pay new closing costs to qualify.

 Government-backed home loans have "streamline" programs which allow you to refinance your mortgage with less paperwork and faster closings.
 You can’t change the type of mortgage you have however.
 For example, if you have an FHA loan you can only use the streamline program to refinance into a new FHA loan.
 VA streamline refinances are also called "VA IRRRLs."
 USDA loans have a streamline program too.
 Streamline refinances come with closing costs you will typically need to pay.
+Keep in mind by refinancing, the total finance charges you pay may be higher over the life of the loan.

 Speak to a Freedom Mortgage Loan Advisor today!